The KWord Window

 - Tab Selector - This is used to select and place tab stops in your document for easy formatting.
 For more information on tab stops, see the section entitled Using Tab Stops.

 - Document View - This is the area of the screen which is used to enter text.
 It shows you the current status of your document, and allows you to adjust frames, select text, and cut and paste text.

-This page was last modified on 25 June 2011, at 16:22.
-Content is available under Creative Commons License SA 4.0
+This page was last edited on 25 June 2011, at 16:22.
+Content is available under Creative Commons License SA 4.0 unless otherwise noted.